NooraAz/NooraAz.github.io/_pages/cv.md

 ### Who am I?

-I am a second year Ph.D. candidate in the Parisa H. Lab at UO.
-I like to tell stories with drawing flowcharts and comics (just as they are in my mind).
-So here is my story:
+I am a second year Ph.D. candidate in the Parisa H. Lab at University of Oregon.

-and because I have a background in chemistry (I was studying for chemistry olympiad, though I have no medals), I'm in love with structures, and chemical reactions.
-I

 ### What do I do? (briefly)